 Is a sensory salt or sand writing tray necessary for teaching writing?

-Many of us who grew up using traditional worksheets wonder if a sensory writing tray is necessary.
+Many of us who grew up using traditional worksheets wonder if a salt writing tray is necessary.
 Every child is different; some children may enjoy a sensory writing tray while others might skip this activity.

+Some Montessori classrooms have a sand writing tray for sensory writing practice in the primary years (ages 3-6).
 When my daughter was younger, she used the Montessori-inspired sensory writing tray to learn Chinese stroke order.
 However, she never used it for English or Korean, because she was comfortable using pencil on paper for these alphabets.

 Benefits of sensory salt or sand writing for children